kyma-project/cli/docs/gen-docs/kyma_alpha_enable_module.md

 title: kyma alpha enable module
 ---

-Enables a module in the cluster or in the given Kyma resource
+Enables a module in the cluster or in the given Kyma resource.

 ## Synopsis